FreddieRidell/freddieridell.com/src/content/blog/2018-01-patrick-stump-faqs.md

 -   has got such good fashion sense
 -   just wants to know what it's like to be you
 -   is making out inside crashed cars
--   used to waste his time dreaming of being alive (now he only waste it dreaming of you)
+-   used to waste his time dreaming of being alive (now he only wastes it dreaming of you)
 -   is two quarters and a heart down
 -   doesn't want to forget how your voice sounds
 -   only wants sympathy in the form of you crawling into bed with him.